-The following tips are from my own practicing and playing with my camera as well as advice I’ve taken from KelbyOne online photography classes (which are great, learn more here).
+The following tips are from my own practicing and playing with my camera as well as advice I’ve taken from some online photography classes.

 With that in mind, let’s get started.
 Here’s my cheat sheet version of camera settings and tips for travel portraits, travel landscapes, and night photography.